-The multiplexer inputs for each processing element (PE) are selected from the outputs of the preceding two columns.
+The inputs for each processing element (PE) are selected from the outputs of the two preceding columns using a multiplexer.
 Both cfg1 and cfg2 are limited by the constraint that they must not exceed the number of inputs of the multiplexer.
-The cfg3 input represents the numerical value of the total number of functions stored, expressed in binary form.
+The cfg3 input represents the number of functions in storage using binary notation.